Waypoint Park Next Phase Development

 https://youtu.be/HiA5ffnu3c8

-Bill Thompson over 2 years ago
+Bill Thompson almost 3 years ago

 I want to echo & expand on Carrie's comment here, regarding the pump track.
 In just a few months, the pump track has become a cultural center for my family.
 As a new parent, I was already looking forward to taking my child there as they grow up, and am dismayed to hear that it is not intended to be permanent.
 It's an inspiring place that encourages confidence and social growth, as well as a sense of identity helping establish Bellingham as a world-class mountain biking town.
 It means a lot that we would take such central real estate and use it for something so clearly fun and unique.
 It is truly the vibrant, iconic space that our development efforts should aim to create.
 Removing this element would make me less excited to be a Bellinghamster: I am asking you to alter the plans and make the bike track permanent.